Skip to content

 Rejected because: it buries the most common operators (<, =, ? are everywhere in real Lisp) on the unprinted, two-thumb layer while leaving KEC-irrelevant symbols (! $ % ^ & #) on the easy printed shift.
 Exactly inverted frequency.
 The unprinted layer is for the rare tail, not the staples.

 • Discoverability vs. surface area.
-Every KEC-required glyph is printed (L0/L1).
+Every KEC-required glyph except the deliberately-L2 % is printed (L0/L1) (Amendment 2026-07-10).
 The long tail is unprinted (L2) — acceptable because those glyphs are rare in KEC authoring and the gesture is a familiar idiom.
-Net: the printed surface now matches the language; the hidden surface holds only what’s hidden-worthy.
+Net: the printed surface now matches the language; the hidden surface holds only what belongs hidden.

 • One new gesture.
 LSHIFT+TERM tri-layer is the only new motor pattern.
 It costs nothing on the hot path (pure layer-state function, no timing) and sacrifices no thumb tap.